cwadrupldijjit/typescript-demo/README.md

 {
 	"compilerOptions": {    // "options that would've been added to the command line had you"
-                          // "done that in the first place" "target": "ES5",      // the target version of ECMAScript for the TypeScript to be
+                          // "done that in the first place" "target": "ES5",      // "the target version of ECMAScript for the TypeScript to be"
-                          // compiled to
+                          // "compiled to"
-		"sourceMap": true,    // option for adding a source map to your original code "jsx": "react"        // if you use jsx syntax at all in your project, TypeScript },                      // requires you to add this option; since this repo doesn't handle
+		"sourceMap": true,    // "option for adding a source map to your original code" "jsx": "react"        // "if you use jsx syntax at all in your project, TypeScript" },                      // "requires you to add this option; since this repo doesn't handle"
-                          // any jsx, this was added purely so that I could show you how
+                          // "any jsx, this was added purely so that I could show you how"
-                          // to add it if you are using it
+                          // "to add it if you are using it"

-	"files": [                         // you stick all of the type definition files in this "typings/angular/angular.d.ts"   // array so that your code editor and transpiler would ]                                  // recognize the otherwise unrecognized keywords from }                                    // the frameworks you're trying to use and not throw an
+	"files": [                         // "you stick all of the type definition files in this" "typings/angular/angular.d.ts"   // "array so that your code editor and transpiler would" ]                                  // "recognize the otherwise unrecognized keywords from" }                                    // "the frameworks you're trying to use and not throw an"
-                                     // error saying that it can't find such-and-such variable
+                                     // "error saying that it can't find such-and-such variable"
 ```